Trinity Church, Princeton: Nineteenth century

-Twentieth Century
+Twentieth century

 Through the 1920s, 1930s, and early 1940s, Trinity slowly grew with Princeton.
-The growth of Princeton Township (surrounding the Borough) and today's extensive suburbs were yet to come.
-During the baby boom of the late 1940s and the 1950s, Trinity experienced explosive growth in young families with children, with a burgeoning Sunday School (at one point claiming five hundred members).
+The growth of Princeton Township (surrounding the borough) and today's extensive suburbs were yet to come.
+During the baby boom of the late 1940s and the 1950s, Trinity experienced explosive growth in young families with children, with a burgeoning Sunday school (at one point claiming five hundred members).
 Through that period the parish ministry remained essentially traditional, with outreach a minor component and the rector and assisting clergy very much in charge.
 During the 1950s, a large parish hall (Pierce Hall), kitchen and meeting room were built to accommodate the growing demands for space.

 The 1960s witnessed a devastating fire (1963) and reconstruction in the church proper, as well as the beginning of two enduring outreach efforts: Trinity Counseling Service and All Saints' Church, which was created in 1960 as a neighborhood church to serve the fast-growing eastern end of Princeton Township with its own vicar.
 A stone church with parish house was built at the outset, and it quickly became independent.
 The two parishes share Trinity-All Saints' Cemetery, next to All Saints', and some other undeveloped property at the site of All Saints'.
-All Saints' was the brainchild of the Rev. Dr. John Vernon Butler, Rector from 1948-59.
+All Saints' was the brainchild of the Rev. Dr. John Vernon Butler, rector from 1948 to 1959.
 Dr. Butler, a strong leader, followed the Rev. Arthur Lee Kinsolving (1940–47), who had moved to New York City to lead St. James's, Madison Avenue.
-Butler served 11 years, then became dean of New York's Cathedral of St. John the Divine, and later Rector of Trinity Church, New York.
+Butler served 11 years, then became dean of New York's Cathedral of St. John the Divine, and later rector of Trinity Church, New York.